DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Related work and discussion

 While most existing works show promising results, their evaluations remain limited to simulations, leaving real-world feasibility uncertain.
 To bridge this gap, we introduce \name, a prototype system for DeepJSCC.
 Our primary objective is to integrate DeepJSCC with OFDM systems and fully exploit its potential.
 We focus on intermediate-layer designs that effectively align the JSCC encoding process with OFDM transmission.
-Although we do not modify the encoder or decoder directly, our system remains compatible with a wide range of existing neural network architectures.
+We adopt a modified activation function that restricts the range of the output of the encoder to reduce PAPR.
+While this design demonstrates clear empirical benefits in practical OFDM transmission, a rigorous theoretical characterization of its impact on information loss and rate-distortion performance remains an interesting direction for future work.
+Likewise, the proposed precoding algorithm relies on a computationally efficient suboptimal solution.
+Although it performs well in practice, establishing theoretical optimality guarantees remains an important topic for future research.
+Beside, although we do not modify the encoder or decoder directly, our system remains compatible with a wide range of existing neural network architectures.
 For instance, recent advances such as vision transformers (ViT)~\cite{wu2024jsccmimo} and diffusion models~\cite{guo2025diffusion}, have been employed to further improve the transmission efficiency of DeepJSCC systems in image transmission.
-Likewise, ViT-based architectures have also shown promise in video transmission~\cite{wang2022wirelessvideo}.
-By integrating the proposed feature-to-symbol mapping method and the cross-subcarrier precoding technique, these models can be made more compatible with OFDM-based transmission.
-We note that while these approaches yield significant performance gains in simulation, they often incur considerable computational overhead, limiting their suitability for real-time applications.
-Therefore, we do not consider these networks in this work.
-Nonetheless, they can be incorporated into our framework for delay-tolerant applications.
-Enabling real-time transmission under such architectures remains a critical challenge, motivating future work on designing high-capacity yet efficient neural networks that strike a favorable balance between performance and complexity.
+Similarly, although \name may exhibit inferior performance compared with advanced video codecs in video transmission in high-SNR scenarios, its performance could potentially be further improved by incorporating more advanced neural network architectures.
+For example, ViT-based architectures have also shown promising performance in video transmission~\cite{wang2022wirelessvideo}.
+By integrating the proposed feature-to-symbol mapping method and cross-subcarrier precoding technique, these architectures can be made more compatible with OFDM-based transmission.
+Nevertheless, many of these approaches primarily focus on improving reconstruction performance in simulation environments and often incur considerable computational overhead, which may limit their applicability to real-time streaming scenarios.
+In addition, some methods rely on extra side information, such as CSI, SNR estimates, or entropy-related information, which requires additional feedback or digital transmission links and further increases system complexity.
+Therefore, while these architectures may provide additional performance gains, enabling low-latency and practical deployment remains a significant challenge.
+Future research should focus on developing efficient neural architectures and system designs that achieve a better balance among reconstruction quality, computational complexity, system complexity, and transmission latency for practical wireless multimedia streaming.
 Lastly, as a pioneering effort, our work primarily addresses latency and technical challenges at the physical layer.
 Nevertheless, our framework can be seamlessly extended to broader deployment scenarios by incorporating network-induced latency considerations~\cite{fouladi2018salsify} and additional technologies (e.g., multiple-input and multiple-output~\cite{wu2024jsccmimo} and cooperative relay networks~\cite{bian2025process}).
+Besides, this work does not include a dedicated design specifically targeting high-mobility scenarios.
+Nevertheless, our experimental results demonstrate that the proposed system operates reliably when the devices are not fixed, which can be largely attributed to the inherent robustness of OFDM system.
+For scenarios involving higher mobility that exceed the capability of OFDM, prior work has explored advanced waveforms such as orthogonal time-frequency space (OTFS) for semantic communication~\cite{chen2024semantic}.
+Investigating such extensions is beyond the scope of this paper and is left for future work.